JHUDMC/Manual/ResourceGuides.md

 [This illustrated guide](https://livejohnshopkins.sharepoint.com/:w:/s/DigitalMediaCenter225/EXS9dc6ti3NJrJeKm-3e1mIBW1_VtyuYvN6k5nPdrw2naQ?e=kMnIwL) lives in the Audio Studio for patron reference.
 The authorization process can be completed by a trained student staffer and takes between 30-45 minutes.

 #### Tips and Troubleshooting
+Here are some common problems with the Audio Studio and how to solve them.

+- *"I’m not getting any audio in the speakers from my DAW when my track is playing back."*
+  - Check the preferences for your software and make sure it’s using the Scarlett 18i20 USB interface as the input/output audio device.
+Also, make sure the monitor speakers are not muted the volume knob is turned up!
+  - If that doesn't work, try resetting the routing in the Focusrite Control software (`File -> Output Presets -> System Playback` in the menu bar)
+- *"My microphone is plugged in and the gain is turned up, but I’m not seeing any signal from it!*
+  - Condenser microphones need *phantom power* supplied by the Scarlett.
+Press the “48 V” buttons on the Scarlett to turn on phantom power for channels 1-4 or 5-8.
 #### Signal Map
 ![Audio Studio Signal Flow 2023](media/Audio%20Studio%20Signal%20Flow%202023.png)